 The surgeon creates two small incisions in your side.
 These incisions are much smaller than those used in traditional back surgery.
 The doctor inserts a probe through one incision, as shown in illustration 1, and the surgical instruments through the other.

 Your surgeon uses the probe to stimulate and detect nerves along the side of your spine.
-When he finds a nerve, he avoids it, leaving it undamaged.
-He uses a fluoroscope, which displays live X-ray images, to guide the probe to the proper position.
+When the surgeon finds a nerve, he or she avoids it, leaving it undamaged.
+The surgeon uses a fluoroscope, which displays live X-ray images, to guide the probe to the proper position.

-The physician then slides a series of dilation tubes over the probe to create a larger opening until he can insert a retraction device.
-He uses the retractor, as shown in illustration 2, to move aside muscle tissue and gain access to your spine.
+The physician then slides a series of dilation tubes over the probe to create a larger opening until he or she can insert a retraction device.
+The surgeon uses the retractor, as shown in illustration 2, to move aside muscle tissue and gain access to your spine.

 Operating through the channel created by the retractor, your surgeon removes the damaged portion of the disc.
 Refer to illustration 3.